Published May 2018

 - Good electrical properties

-On the other hand, AKPs are susceptible to stress-crazing—when mechanically stressed and exposed to organic solvents such as acetone, alcohols, or chlorinated solvents, they form minute cracks with foamlike structures.
-Stress-crazing dramatically reduces their mechanical and electrical insulation properties and renders them highly penetrable by aqueous electrolytes.
+On the other hand, AKPs are susceptible to stress-crazing when mechanically stressed and exposed to organic solvents such as acetone, alcohols, or chlorinated solvents.
 AKPs, like all aromatic polymers, also carbonize and form electrically conductive paths under electrical arcing, a phenomenon known as arc-tracking.
 Therefore, AKPs should not be used in applications that present any possible exposure to organic solvents or electrical arcing.

-The world AKP market is dominated largely by the developed markets of the Americas and EMEA.
-These two regions combined accounted for 70–75% of the global AKP market share in 2014 and 2015.
+The world AKP market is dominated largely by the developed markets of Western Europe and the United States; these two regions combined accounted for more than 60% of the global AKP market share in 2017.
 Developing regions, such as China and India, have production capacity, but those capacities are geared more to the export market than to promoting domestic growth.

-World consumption of AKPs is expected to grow at an average annual rate of 4–5% during 2015–20.
-The major end-use sectors for AKPs include transportation (mainly aerospace and automotive), industrial/energy, electrical/electronic, and medical applications (mainly as medical instruments/components and biomaterial implants).
+World consumption of AKPs is expected to grow at an average annual rate of 4–5% during 2017–22.